 In our LinkedIn Project Management 2.0 group (you can join us here!), we asked experienced project managers to divulge their #1 tip for newcomers to the field.
 Not surprisingly, these process fanatics shared a plethora of great tips to help newcomers succeed in this ever-changing area of work.

+Interested in what kind of advice they had to improve your project management processes and how to get a project manager job?
 Read through their project management advice below, and see what you can learn as you walk into your first, second, or even tenth PM role.

 "I think that all the important tips could be summarized with a metaphor: